withcaldera/engineering-framework/README.md

 - Applying AI to development processes to find bugs earlier, deliver faster, spend more time on strategy
 - Using AI to enhance testing, documentation, code review, and knowledge sharing

-AI is not replacing engineering judgment—it's amplifying it.
+AI is amplifying engineering judgment.
 The better you are at traditional engineering practices, the more effectively you'll leverage AI.
 Strong fundamentals in architecture, system design, and software craftsmanship become more valuable, not less.

 ### Core Values